loiacon/vessel/README.md

 vessel --link
 ```

-Once the project has been linked you will he able to access him using the project name with `.dev` suffix.
+Once the project has been linked you will he able to access him by using the project name with `.dev` suffix.

 Eg: `http://someproject.dev`